paramvir-b/sqliteloader/README.md

  * Separate types for int, real and text as opposed to always text with '.import' option of sqlite3 shell
  * Support skipping of input fields in the csv file
- * Support storing dates as text or EPOC
+ * Support storing dates as text or epoch

 Usage for project
 -----------------